Before You Arrive

 Sign up for Regis RU Alert

 Subscribe to Regis University’s RU Alert Emergency Notification system.
 RU Alert is a free service that provides emergency notifications about a campus emergency or closure.
-Alerts will be delivered directly to your mobile phone via a text message and/or to your email address.
+As a student you are automatically enrolled into RU Alert and will receive notifications through your Regis email account.
+If you want text or voice notifications on your phone you may subscribe by going to http://regis.regroup.com and login in with your Regis credentials and go to Settings to make your selection(s).
 Note: The ability to receive text messages and emails depends on your service plan.

 Explore Regis Today